 To the corporate CEOs and decision makers who refuse to hire new employees without meeting them in person, such as the startup profiled in this article, I share a story of being hired in the spring of 2001 before the end of the dot-com bubble.

-I don’t remember how I found the company.
-LinkedIn wasn’t yet around but Monster.com was two years old so maybe it was there.
+I don’t remember how I found PeopleSoft.
+LinkedIn wasn’t yet born but Monster.com was two years old so maybe it was there.
 I applied to be an associate consultant.
+The job was based out of Boston but it required an initial series of weekly quizzes at their California headquarters to learn and master their software programs.

-I had two phone interviews with their home office in the San Francisco bay area before being emailed an offer letter.
-I accepted and they relocated me across the country, placed me in corporate housing, gave me a BlackBerry, and similar standards that other dot-com corporations were dishing out in the years before ping pong tables and snack rooms.
+I had two telephone interviews before receiving an offer letter.
+PeopleSoft relocated me across the country, placed me in corporate housing, gave me a BlackBerry, and I was privy to amenities that other dot-com corporations were dishing out in the years before ping pong tables and snack rooms.